Cori Bush remarks put spotlight on issue of race in Speaker’s fight

 Still, the feud has underscored the negative perception that many Black Americans have of the GOP.

-Roy, in his speech to nominate Donalds, quoted Martin Luher King Jr., saying Republicans “do not seek to judge people by the color of their skin but rather the content of their character.”
+Roy, in his speech to nominate Donalds, quoted Martin Luther King Jr., saying Republicans “do not seek to judge people by the color of their skin but rather the content of their character.”

 Yet despite a midterm cycle that saw record-breaking numbers of Black Republican candidates run in the 2022 midterms, including Georgia Senate candidate Herschel Walker, Republicans continue to fail at courting support from Black voters.

-“It insults the intelligence of Black people when you think that you can just throw any old person up and that Black people will just vote for them because they’re Black.”
+“It insults the intelligence of Black people when you think that you can just throw any old person up and that Black people will just vote for them because they’re Black,” Shropshire added.

 Bush, in an interview with The Hill on Friday, said she has nothing personal against Donalds.